mmcgov/docker_nginx_certbot_dash_scrapy_cron/README.md

 The way I designed this project you only need to change the domain name and email address variables essentially to get the docker running for your specific domain.

-The docker-compose runs 4 services (scraper, dash_app, nignx and certbot):
+The docker-compose runs 4 services (scraper, dash_app, certbot and nginx):

 ### Scraper
 Scrapy is a python library for web scraping at scale.
 It is asynchronous and can scrape large quantities at speed.